Resume Skills by Industry

 Management or mid-career positions require people to have project manager skills, organizational skills, and technical skills enough to drive success in their duties.
 Depending on the field, these specialists should have customer service skills, marketing skills, sales skills, or even nursing skills.

 Executives, however, should focus on their ability to manage and execute assignments.
-Time management skills and interpersonal skills would be more than appreciated at this level.
+Our experienced executive resume writers say that time management skills and interpersonal skills would be more than appreciated at this level.

 Entry-level positions do not require much from applicants.
-However, computer skills and customer service skills combined with narrower sales associate skills and administrative assistant skills would be a plus.
+However according to the best cover letter writing service, and customer service skills combined with narrower sales associate skills and administrative assistant skills would be a plus.

 Accounting & Finance